icaros-usc/pyribs/docs/tutorials.md

   gradients are available).
 - {doc}`tutorials/ns_maze`: Describes Novelty Search, an essential precursor to QD algorithms, and shows how to apply it in a classic domain.
+- {doc}`tutorials/qdaif`: Demonstrates how QDAIF can generate diverse short stories by using LLMs as mutators and evaluators.
 - {doc}`tutorials/qdhf`: Illustrates how to implement the QDHF algorithm on the problem of latent space illumination with a stable diffusion model.
 - {doc}`tutorials/scalable_cma_mae`: How to use variants of CMA-MAE that scale